Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 Celebrating 10 years of Kirsten hosting visitors at Gallery West — where Kirk West’s iconic images share the walls with visiting artists and photographers, live music fills the air, and Macon’s creative community comes to hang out.
 Photo via Gallery West Facebook, photographer unknown.

-“I just kept saying yes to life,” Kirk says, thinking back on Kirsten’s vision and a lifetime of unexpected chances.
+“I just kept saying yes to life,” Kirk says, thinking back on Kirsten’s visions, and a lifetime of unexpected chances.
 “Every time a door cracked open, I said, ‘Sure, I’ll try that.’
 I never did learn how to say no—and maybe that’s the whole secret.”

 And because he kept saying yes, a whole creative community bloomed around him.